 NOTE: During normal driving, snow will act as a lubricant and coolant for the slider shoes.
 Extensive riding on ice or sanded snow will create excessive heat build-up and cause premature slider shoe wear.

 Suspension Adjustments

 The rear suspension has three adjustments:

-- The front shock spring for surface condition. - The rear shock spring (twin shocks) for driver's weight. - Limiter screw to control weight transfer during acceleration.
+- The front shock spring to control weight distribution on ski/track. - The rear shock spring for driver's weight. - Limiter screw to control vehicle weight transfer.

 Shock Absorber Spring Adjustment